-The Board held 14 meetings during the 2022 fiscal year.
-Each director attended 75% or more of the Board meetings and meetings of committees of which he or she was a member that were held during the period of his or her service as a director in 2022.
+The Board held 11 meetings during the 2023 fiscal year.
+Each director attended 75% or more of the Board meetings and meetings of committees of which he or she was a member that were held during the period of his or her service as a director in 2023.

-The Audit Committee held four meetings during the 2022 fiscal year.
-The Compensation Committee did not hold any meetings during the 2022 fiscal year, but met on January 17, 2023, to discuss and take action on compensation matters for year-end 2022 (e.g., executive bonus payouts); other matters before the Compensation Committee in 2022 were handled via unanimous written consent.
-The Nominating and Corporate Governance Committee held two meetings during the 2022 fiscal year, and all members were present.
-All of the directors then currently serving as director attended the 2022 annual meeting of stockholders.
+The Audit Committee held four meetings during the 2023 fiscal year, and all members were present.
+The Compensation Committee held four meetings during the 2023 fiscal year.
+The Nominating and Corporate Governance Committee held two meetings during the 2023 fiscal year, and all members were present.
+All of the directors then currently serving as director attended the 2023 annual meeting of stockholders.
 Although we currently do not require directors to attend annual stockholder meetings, we do encourage directors to do so and welcome their attendance.